5 Drawbacks to a 12 Volt Electric Power Sprayer for Pest & Weed Control

-- Lower Output - Electric sprayers are generally lower output or volume (as measured in gallons per minute or GPM) than gas-powered sprayers.
-This means that 12-volt electric sprayer pumps are generally not suited for high volume jobs such as termite pretreats, large weed pre-emergent jobs, or driving a large boom (e.g. golf course fairway sprayer).
+1. Lower Output - Electric sprayers are generally lower output or volume (as measured in gallons per minute or GPM) than gas-powered sprayers.
+This means that 12V electric sprayer pumps are generally not suited for high-volume jobs such as termite pretreats, large weed pre-emergent jobs, or driving a large boom (e.g. golf course fairway sprayer).

-- The spray hose wound too tightly on the reel and the pump doesn’t have enough pressure to push the water through the squished-down hose.
+2. The spray hose wound too tightly on the reel, and the pump doesn’t have enough pressure to push the water through the squished-down hose.

-- Volume Pressure Tradeoff – In addition to generally having less volume and less pressure than gas-powered pumps, electric sprayer pumps usually have a significant tradeoff between volume and pressure.
-You can find a higher pressure electric pump but it will be lower volume (and vice versa).
+3. Volume Pressure Tradeoff – In addition to generally having less volume and less pressure than gas-powered pumps, 12V electric sprayer pumps usually have a significant tradeoff between volume and pressure.
+You can find a higher pressure electric pump, but it will be lower volume (and vice versa).
 On the other hand, gas-powered pumps are available in high volume, high pressure if needed (for example, diaphragm pumps).
 You won’t find a 12V high-pressure spray pump that also delivers high volume.

 5. Fail Points – For pest and weed control, there isn’t a “best” 12V high-pressure spray pump.
-Our experience is that all 12-volt electric sprayer pumps commonly used for pest control and weed control applications have weak points that fail.
+Our experience is that all 12V electric sprayer pumps commonly used for pest control and weed control applications have weak points that fail.
 Examples:

 - Pumptec – These are heavier duty 12V electric sprayer pumps than Shurflo.
 They draw more amps than Shurflo.
-We recommend these pumps be run off a separate battery (not the truck battery) or the vehicle be left running while the pump is on.
-If the pump is operated from the pump battery, the battery will run down and the pump motor will begin running hot.
+We recommend these pumps be run off a separate battery (not the truck battery), or the vehicle be left running while the pump is on.
+If the pesticide spray pump is operated from the pump battery, the battery will run down, and the pump motor will begin running hot.
 Eventually, the motor will burn up.
 This is not a warranty situation.

-- I make points ‘A’ through ‘C’ above as issues to be aware of and deal with.
-Not as reasons to avoid these electric pump sprayers.
+- I make points ‘1A’ through ‘3C’ above as issues to be aware of and deal with.
+Not as reasons to avoid these 12V electric pump sprayers.

 I would appreciate your comments.